Corcyra (polis)

-The antagonism between Korkyra and its mother city, Corinth, appears to have been an old one.
+The antagonism between Corcyra and its mother city, Corinth, appears to have been an old one.
 Quite apart from the naval battle that Thucydides mentions, Herodotus records a myth involving the tyrant of Corinth, Periander.
 Periander was estranged from his younger son, Lycophron, who believed that his father had killed his mother, Milissa.
-After failing to reconcile with Lycophron, he sent him to Korkyra, which was within Corinth's governance.
-In his old age, Periander sent for his son to come and rule over Corinthn and suggested that they would trade places and he would rule Korkyra while his son came to rule Corinth.
-To prevent that, the Korkyraeans killed Lycophron.
-In punishment, Periander captured 300 young men of Korkyra with the intention of castrating them.
-That is more likely to be a myth explaining the animosity between Corinth and Korkyra and justifying the use of the word tyrant for Periander's rule than an actual historical event.
+After failing to reconcile with Lycophron, he sent him to Corcyra, which was within Corinth's governance.
+In his old age, Periander sent for his son to come and rule over Corinth and suggested that they would trade places and he would rule Corcyra while his son came to rule Corinth.
+To prevent that, the Corcyraeans killed Lycophron.
+In punishment, Periander captured 300 young men of Corcyra with the intention of castrating them.
+That is more likely to be a myth explaining the animosity between Corinth and Corcyra and justifying the use of the word tyrant for Periander's rule than an actual historical event.

 Persian War

-During the Persian War of 480 BC, Greek envoys were sent to Korkyra requesting aid.
-Korkyra enthusiastically promised ships and fitted out 60 of them, but they failed to arrive in time for the Battle of Salamis.
-Herodotus ascribes that to a desire among the Korkyraeans to remain neutral and thus not to support the losing side.
-The excuse given for failing to join the battle was unfavourable winds, but Herodotus says that had the Persians been victorious, the Korkyraeans would have claimed to have deliberately avoided the battle to gain favour from the invading Persians.
+During the Persian War of 480 BC, Greek envoys were sent to Corcyra requesting aid.
+Corcyra enthusiastically promised ships and fitted out 60 of them, but they failed to arrive in time for the Battle of Salamis.
+Herodotus ascribes the delay as a strategic choice for the Corcyraeans to remain neutral.
+The excuse given for failing to join the battle was unfavourable winds, but Herodotus says that had the Persians been victorious, the Corcyraeans would have claimed to have deliberately avoided the battle to gain favour from the invading Persians.

 Peloponnesian War

-Writing between 431 and 395 BC, Thucydides credited Korkyra's conflict with Corinth over their joint city Epidamnus as a significant cause of the Peloponnesian War.
-Korkyra, otherwise neutral as far as the two major powers, the Delian League and the Peloponnesian League, were concerned, appealed to Athens, the head of the Delian League, for assistance against Corinth, which belonged to the Peloponnesian League.
+Writing between 431 and 395 BC, Thucydides credited Corcyra's conflict with Corinth over their joint city Epidamnus as a significant cause of the Peloponnesian War.
+Corcyra, otherwise neutral as far as the two major powers (the Delian League and the Peloponnesian League) were concerned, appealed to Athens, the head of the Delian League, for assistance against Corinth, which belonged to the Peloponnesian League.

-In 427 BC, during the Peloponnesian War, there was a revolution and civil war in Korkyra between the democrats, who wished to remain in an alliance with Athens, and the aristocrats, who claimed that they were being enslaved to Athens and wished to form an alliance with Corinth and Lacadaemon.
-After a period of violent skirmishes, the democrats won with the assistance of the Athenian navy and subsequently slaughtered those they suspected of being an enemy while the rest fled to the Greek mainland.
+In 427 BC, during the Peloponnesian War, there was a revolution and civil war in Corcyra between the democrats, who wished to remain in an alliance with Athens, and the aristocrats, who claimed that they were being enslaved to Athens and wished to form an alliance with Corinth and Lacedaemon.
+After a period of violent skirmishes, the democrats won with assistance from the Athenian navy and subsequently slaughtered those they suspected of being an enemy, while the rest of their foes fled to the Greek mainland.

 4th century BC

-Around 375 BC, a Peloponnesian fleet, under the command of Mnesippus, attacked Korkyra.
-After the siege, the resident Korkyraeans, suffering from hunger, deserted, were sold as slaves or were later put to death by Mnesippus.
+Around 375 BC, a Peloponnesian fleet, under the command of Mnasippus, attacked Corcyra.
+After the siege, the resident Corcyraeans (who were suffering from hunger) deserted and were sold as slaves or put to death later by Mnasippus.